 Player Development - U15 checking camps, Zone Power Skating and Goaltender sessions, SMHA Coach Mentorship Program & other association development initiatives

-Coach Development - SMHA Coach Mentorship program, coaching clinics and coach certification
+Coach Development - SMHA Coach Mentorship program, coaching clinics and coach certification programs

 Off-Ice Hockey expenses - pre-season evaluation expenses, trophies and medals, game sheets, special events